-- Financial statements were not prepared in conformity with Generally Accepted Accounting Principles due to a lack of policies, procedures, and financial reporting practices.
-Therefore, management did not have accurate and complete financial information on a timely basis to carry out other duties. - Procedures were not in place to ensure financial reports are completed and submitted timely (2). - Supporting documentation and accounting records were not retained for expenditures charged to Federal funds (18). - DOF did not verify if parties were debarred or suspended when contracting for services or procuring goods with Federal funds (2). - A system was not in place to prepare and implement corrective action plans and clear audit findings in a timely fashion. - DOF did not follow required bidding procedures for procurement and contracting activities (5). - Property and equipment management procedures were not adequate (2).
+- Procedures were not in place to ensure financial reports are completed and submitted timely (3). - Supporting documentation and accounting records were not retained for expenditures charged to Federal funds (19). - DOF did not verify if parties were debarred or suspended when contracting for services or procuring goods with Federal funds. - A system was not in place to prepare and implement corrective action plans and clear audit findings in a timely fashion. - Payroll disbursements were not properly recorded. - Property and equipment management procedures were not adequate (4). - DOF did not follow required bidding procedures for procurement and contracting activities (2). - The Financial Status Report did not agree with the general ledger (2). - DOF expended Federal funds for costs that benefited other programs (6). - Periodic reviews of cash management transactions for compliance with the Cash Management Improvement Act (CMIA) agreement were not conducted. - Fiscal evaluations were not performed to ensure funds were expended for allowable activities (2). - Evidence to support the drawdown of Federal funds could not be located.